simozhou/supreme-fishstick/README.md

 - Visit localhost in your browser at: `localhost:8000`

 ## TODO
-- Styling update 1
-    - fix pixels in popup header corners (there seems to be one gray pixel which I find a bit annoying)
-    - center register icon vertically (the font-awesome one has some space at the bottom)

 - Scaling update
     - Fix section title on mobile (Programme is too big and every section title is bigger than the main!)
     - check how FAQ scales on mobile, may need to adjust font sizes